openebs/website/docs/versioned_docs/version-2.11.0/troubleshooting/t-cstor.md

 kubectl get cstorvolume -n <openebs_installed_namespace> -l openebs.io/persistent-volume=<PV_NAME>
 ```

 If cStor volume exists in `Healthy` or `Degraded` state then restarting of the application pod alone will bring back cStor volume to `RW` mode.
-If cStor volume exists in `Offline`, reach out to <a href="/docs/next/support.html" target="_blank">OpenEBS Community</a> for assistance.
+If cStor volume exists in `Offline`, reach out to [OpenEBS Community](/docs/introduction/community) for assistance.

-<h3><a class="anchor" aria-hidden="true" id="pools-volume-offline"></a>cStor pools, volumes are offline and pool manager pods are stuck in pending state</h3>
+### cStor pools, volumes are offline and pool manager pods are stuck in pending state {#pools-volume-offline}

-The cStor pools and volumes are offline, the pool manager pods are stuck in a <code>pending</code> state, as shown below:
+The cStor pools and volumes are offline, the pool manager pods are stuck in a `pending` state, as shown below:

 ```
 $ kubectl get po -n openebs -l app=cstor-pool